Updated December 12, 2021

 A series of screensaver messages that build on a common theme over time can be a great way to raise interest in the coming office move.
 Include countdown clocks on screensavers to countdown to particular deadlines or milestones in the move process.

 Use screensaver messages to feature images of the new office spaces, building plans and layouts, and what's in the area are great content ideas.

 Create a video tour of the new location featuring an enthusiastic CEO or senior manager wearing a hard hat overseeing key facilities.

 Social media can be used to support employees who may have questions or concerns about the office move.
 Hyperlinks to online forums and help desks can be embedded into screensavers and other communication channels to provide employees with easy access to the resources.

 Create a dedicated ‘move’ newsletter for staff to act as an ‘information pack’ of resources related to the move.
 This allows employees to tell their own stories and ask questions about the move.

-- Use the office move as a catalyst for wider change
+8. Use as a catalyst for wider change

 An office move can provide a great opportunity to inspire positive change.
 Open up the lines of communication by involving employees in the office move.
 For example, ask them to name new buildings and meeting rooms, donate or giveaway leftover furniture.